neodragon-tuff/CivicWatch/README.md

 | Hosting | GitHub Pages | Free, open, always available |
 | Future | Node.js + Express backend, PostgreSQL | Persistent data + real API integration |

 **No frameworks.
 No build tools.
-No npm.** This is intentional — CivicPulse is designed to run in any browser, on any device, without a build step.
+No npm.** This is intentional — CivicWatch is designed to run in any browser, on any device, without a build step.
 Accessibility first.

 ---

-## 🚀 Getting Started
+## Getting Started

 ### Option 1 — View Live (GitHub Pages)
 Visit: `https://neodragon-tuff.github.io/CivicWatch/`